Yeung Kai-yin: Later career (1993-2005)

 In 1993, Yeung became an executive director of Sino Land, a major property developer of Hong Kong and a subsidiary of Tsim Sha Tsui Properties.

 In 1996, Yeung served as chairman and chief executive of Kowloon-Canton Railway Corporation (KCRC).
 During his tenure, the KCRC constructed the West Rail line that links northwestern New Territories (Tuen Mun, Tin Shui Wai and Yuen Long) with Kowloon.
 Yeung's appointment of fellow retired civil servants in KCRC and conciliatory attitude to the government drew public criticism and brought him into direct conflict with Michael Tien. the subsequent chairman.
 Yeung's hostile attitude on environmentalist opposition against the use of Long Valley wetland area for the development of Lok Ma Chau Spur Line and misuse of public funds in the Siemens fiasco eventually led to his downfall in 2001.

 In 1998, Yeung was appointed chairman of the Vocational Training Council in Hong Kong.

 Personal life

 On 8 February 2007, Yeung died of legionnaire's disease in Hong Kong.
-Yeung was cremated at Cape Collinson.
+Yeung was cremated at Cape Collinson Crematorium.